hacker-sp-coder/myproject-demo/README.md

 <br>
 Author - Sachin Prajapati
 <br>
-This are some changes I made
+This are some changes I made(this is the fine change made by user)